 The benefits and amounts are reported on a form P11D each year, with extra employer’s national insurance also being due.
 There is likely to be extra tax due from the employee that is disclosed on their Self Assessment Tax Return.
 Generally the taxable value is based upon the cost of providing the benefit, but for some benefits tables or formula are used to identify the “cost” of provision.

-In order to reset the 24 Month Rule your journey needs to change substantially, it is not enough to simply move from one employer to another, or your travel to that location needs to drop to below 40% of your time over a running 24 month period.
+In order to reset the 24 Month Rule your journey needs to change substantially.
+It is not enough to simply move from one employer to another, your travel would need to drop to below 40% of your time over a running 24 month period.
 There is no strict legal definition of “substantially” in this case, so a common sense approach should be adopted.

 HMRC class the square mile in London as one location for 24 month rule purposes, although this has been highlighted for review by the Office of Tax Simplification in their Interim Report.

-The subtleties surrounding the 24 Month Rule are complex, so talk to your Intouch Client Manager if you are unsure.
+The subtleties surrounding the 24 Month Rule are complex, so be sure to speak to your Intouch Personal Accountant if you’re a client.

 A contractor must not claim any travel expenses as soon as you know (or can anticipate) that you will be travelling to the same location for 24 months or more.
-For example if you sign a 24 Month contract you cannot claim anything in travel from day one.
-If you sign a 23 Month contract you can claim for that whole period, but nothing for the next month if you signed a further 1 Month contract (because at that point it would have crossed the 24 months).
+For example, if you sign a 24 month contract you cannot claim anything in travel from day one.
+If you sign a 23 month contract you can claim for that whole period, but nothing for the next month should you sign a further 1 month contract (because at that point it would have crossed the 24 months).